-- by a qualified person, and - in accordance with the installation instructions, and - in compliance with the Plumbing Code of Australia (PCA), Standards AS/NZS 3500.4 and AS/NZS 5601.1, and all local codes and regulatory authority requirements, - The Gas installations Standard AS/NZS 5601.1 places limitations on the location of a gas water heater within a covered area.
-Refer to "Installation within a Covered Area" on page 20. - in New Zealand also conforming to Clauses G11, G12 and H1 of the New Zealand Building Code.
+- · by a qualified person, and - in accordance with the installation instructions, and - in compliance with Standards AS/NZS 3500.4, and either AS 5601 or AS/NZS 5601.1 as applicable under local regulations, and all local codes and regulatory authority requirements.

+The Gas installations Standards AS 5601 and AS/NZS 5601.1 place limitations on the location of a gas water heater within a covered area.
+Refer to "Installation within a Covered Area" on page 17.